 Further Information and Other Local Ideas

 To continue your walking in the area pick up the Wat's Dyke Way Heritage Trail.
 The waymarked trail passes the park and offers a good opportunity for exploring the surrounding area.

 The Clywedog Trail also skirts the northern edge of the path.
-The trail will take you along the Clywedog River visiting historic mills, country parks and peaceful woods.
+The trail will take you along the Clywedog River visiting the Nant Mill and Bersham Waterfall and peaceful woodland trails.